CianDaly/Game-Review-App/README.md

 ![][main]

->> Shows a card for each contact in the datastore.
-This contact list can be filtered by name and gender.
-A contact can be edited or deleted a contact.
+>> Shows a list of published games with a link to the user specified site.
+The listed games each have a comments link to see and post a comment to the chosen game board.
+There is also a like button for each board for users to upvote games they like.

 ![][comments]

->> . . . bla bla bla . . . . .
+>> . . .  . . . . .

 ## Routing.